Punrasar Balaji Temple

-Punrasar Balaji is a holy site dedicated to the Hindu deity Hanuman in Rajasthan, India.
+Punrasar Balaji is a temple dedicated to the Hindu deity Hanuman in Rajasthan, India.

 Temple

 Punrasar Balaji temple was established on Jaisth Sudhi Purnima of Vikram Samvat 1775.
 This place is surrounded by the sand dunes and is about 57 km away from Bikaner.
 Besides the main Nij Temple, there is also a statue of Hanumanji at the tree of Khejdi.
 At Khejdi, the ancient Hindu custom of Jhadula (cutting the hairs of new born children) takes place.
 Churma Prasadi, a sweet dish made up of wheat flour, butter and sugar is provided to the devotees of by the Pujari and his family members as the prasad.
 The prasad is first offered to Hanumanji for bhog and is then distributed to the devotees.